Ecuador Surf Safari

 Ecuador’s prime surf season is from December to April during the season of NW swells that are generated by winter storms in the North Pacific ocean.
 Winds during this time of year are predominantly glassy to offshore along most of the coast resulting in often good to epic conditions.
 During this season Ecuador is a world-class surfing destination and one of the most consistent places to score tropical waves during the Northern hemisphere winter.

 Ecuador’s coast offers outstanding surfing and adventure opportunities but few luxury services.
 ROAM, in conjunction with local surf legend Sol Funk, has built the ultimate surf house right on the beach in Mompiche.
 Each room has gorgeous beach views, large balcony and ensuite facilities.
 The best beach break in the area is outside your door and we are situated one mile down the beach from Mompiche’s famous left-hand point.

-Mompiche is a sleepy fishing village turned surf mecca but still offers a raw and authentic adventure in one of Ecuador’s most spectacular coastlines.
-Local hosts, Sol and Laura, will treat participants to the best surfing, great organic and whole food meals, local seafood and a host of other experiences beyond the surf.
+Mompiche is a sleepy fishing village turned surf Mecca but still offers a raw and authentic adventure in one of Ecuador’s most spectacular coastlines.
+Your local host, Sol, will treat participants to the best surfing, great organic and whole food meals, local seafood and a host of other experiences beyond the surf.

 |Trip Length||8 Days|

 |Gateway City||Quito, Ecuador|

 |Age Range||8 - 70|